romainpi/astro-loader-storyblok/README.md

 ### v1.0.0

-#### 🎉 Major Release - Production Ready
+#### Major Release 🎉🎉🎉

 This is the first stable release of `astro-loader-storyblok`!
-After extensive testing and refinement through alpha versions, the loader is now production-ready and feature-complete.
+After some testing and refinement, the loader is now "feature-complete".

-#### 💥 Breaking Changes

-- **Removed deprecated configuration**: The second parameter pattern `StoryblokLoaderStories(config, storyblokParams)` has been completely removed.
-Use the single configuration object with `storyblokParams` property instead.
-- **Removed helper function**: The `createStoriesConfig()` utility function has been removed as it's no longer needed.
-- **Cleaner API**: Simplified the API surface by removing backward compatibility shims and deprecated exports.

 #### ⚡ Performance Improvements